Full commitment, but never the goal?

 I have - not least with myself - the experience that through meaningful plans and structures, the space is created to be creative and to come up with new ideas and solutions.

 5. Lack of structure increases uncertainties

-There are certainly people who really blossom in "creative chaos".
-For most of us, however, a lack of structures and plans is likely to increase insecurity and thus internal resistance.
+There are certainly people who really blossom in the "creative chaos".
+For most of us, a lack of structures and plans is more likely to increase uncertainty and thus internal resistance.